The Intel Arc Alchemist is a new graphics processing unit from Intel.

 Intel did not do a direct comparison of the Intel Arc Alchemist 3 with the graphics resolutions currently offered by NVIDIA and AMD, but it did provide some performance data for these versus the Intel Iris Xe, and the values we saw are quite good.
 The difference is significant, and beyond the fact that we are talking about cheap and low-end graphics resolutions They are capable of delivering a 1080p-60 FPS experience in several recent games., as long as we adjust the graphic quality to medium or high settings.

 For content creators, the Intel Arc Alchemist 3 is also an attractive alternative.
-Intel knows that many content creators use a single laptop to unify work and leisure, and for this reason it also showed the performance that it is with the ability to provide the Intel Arc Alchemist 3 in multiple professional applications, such as Handbrake and Adobe Premiere Pro.
+Intel knows that many developers use a single processor. portable for unify work and leisure, and for this reason it also showed the performance that it is with the ability to provide the Intel Arc Alchemist 3 in multiple professional applications, such as Handbrake and Adobe Premiere Pro.

 Key Technologies and Insights from Intel Arc Alchemist

-Intel XeSS technology generated good experiences in the first demos that the chip giant showed.
-We understand that, initially, it will be available in about twenty games, but it will later be expanded to other titles.
-Intel has taken advantage of this event to once again emphasize that it will be an open and easy-to-implement technology.
+Intel XeSS technology generated good experiences In the first demos that showed the huge chip.
+We understand that, initially, it will be available in about twenty games, but later it will be expanded to other titles.
+Intel has taken advantage of this event to once again emphasize that it will be a technology open and simple to carry out.

-Each and every Intel Arc Alchemist resolution offers full hardware acceleration of the AV1 codec, has full support for DirectX 12 Ultimate, and uses Intel Deep Link technology, which enables Perfectly coordinated performance between the CPU and GPU.
+Each and every resolution Intel Arc Alchemist proposes full hardware acceleration of the AV1 codec, have full support for DirectX 12 Ultimate and use Intel Deep Link technology, which makes possible a Perfectly coordinated performance between the CPU and GPU.
 Both distribute consumption, and this is balanced in a capable manner depending on the workload.
-In this way, when a load is more intense at the CPU level, it is allowed to consume more, and vice versa.
+In this way, when a load is more intense at the central unit level, prosecution, this has tolerated consuming much more, and vice versa.
 Without further ado, we will see the information about each model.

 Intel Arc Alchemist A350M